 The second defining moment came in fourth grade.
 Sister Joanne, with her thick ankles hanging over her too-tight Oxford shoes, held me after school.
-She had “caught me” with a simple line drawing of a nude on my homework pad; I stood accused of perversion.
+She had caught me with a simple line drawing of a nude on my homework pad; I stood accused of perversion.
 My mother, who was called in to retrieve me and the sketch, commented with great praise on the image, and my ability.

 These moments had a profound impact: I realized that my talent could be used to conjure emotion within the viewer.
-I was empowered.